gregkh/usbutils/usbhid-dump/README.md

 Installation
 ------------

 Run `./configure && make` to build and `make install` to install.
+If building from a Git tree, run `./bootstrap` first.
 Usbhid-dump can also be run directly from the source directory as `src/usbhid-dump`, without installation.

 Usage
 -----